mccraigmccraig/parenjin/README.md

 * a specification : a clojure datastructure defining how to construct the Application
 * some Enjins : the Applications's Enjins and their dependencies are resolved in the specification. circular dependencies are permitted

-The application specification is a clojure datastructure which defines how the Application is to get it's web-connector and construct it's Enjins
+The application specification is a clojure datastructure which defines how the Application is to construct and connect it's Enjins, and which webservices from which Enjin's are to be exposed

 * `:connectors` is a map of connector objects, which may be referenced by Enjins
 * `:enjins` is a map of Enjin specifications